Politics and regeneration

 - Make a storyboard for a documentary film that tells the history of the welfare state in Scotland.

 - Plan your own new town – where would be in Scotland and why?
 How would you attract people to live there?
 In what order would you need to build amenities for the town?

 - Create a list of people you could interview along with what questions you would ask if you were to make a public health film aimed at educating the public on disease prevention.

 - Make a campaign film arguing for or against austerity measures imposed by government.

 - Choose a side and imagine you are representing either 'the citizens' or'the council'.
 Citizens must submit a proposal to the council which will benefit the local community or industry.
 The citizens might include young people, parents, employers, trade unionists or pressure groups.
 They must submit a well thought out plan and sell their idea to the council.
 The council should review and decide whether the idea will be implemented - or if it will go ahead with some amendments proposed.

 There are other films about politics and regeneration which you may be interested in discussing.
-Links to these, and all of the films mentioned in the resource, are through the records at the bottom of the page.
+Links to these, and all of the films mentioned in the resource, are through the Film Clips tab.

 This resource can help support political literacy.
 For more information on how this relates to the Curriculum for Excellence see Education Scotland's political literacy resource You Decide.